OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-01.md

 ## Song of Solomon 1:1

-The Song of Songs, which is Solomon’s.
+The greatest of songs, attributed to Solomon.

 ---